Pet Care Tips

 Keep Your Pets Safe & Sound This Holiday Season

 Sharing the holiday season with your furry pets means thinking about some important safety tips to keep them safe.
-Here are a few from former SAHS Chief Veterinarian, Dr. Courtney H. Bridgeman:
+Here are a few from SAHS Chief Veterinarian Dr. Kristine Hawkins:

 1. Please review all Thanksgiving meal tips and keep them in mind when preparing for the holiday feast.

-2. Keep in mind that there are certain plants, like poinsettias, that are seasonal and may pose a poison threat to small dogs and cats.
+2. There are certain plants, like poinsettias, holly, and mistletoe, that are seasonal and may pose a poison threat to small dogs and cats.
 Keep these out of reach from pets during the entire season.

-3. Ribbons and tinsel are a major part of the holiday but can pose choking hazards for pets that find them irresistible.
+3. Ribbons and tinsel are a major part of the holiday but can pose choking hazards and intestinal blockage for pets that find them irresistible.
 Please consider using only prefabricated bows on presents and hanging lights and ornaments instead of tinsel on trees.

-5. We all love the twinkle of Christmas lights, but electrical cords plugged into low outlets or wrapped low in a tree, can pose an electrocution risk to pets who might find them irresistible to chew on.
+6. We all love the twinkle of Christmas lights, but electrical cords plugged into low outlets or wrapped low in a tree can pose an electrocution risk to pets who might find them irresistible to chew on.
 Plug lights into higher outlets or behind furniture that your pet can’t squeeze behind.
-Similarly, your pet, like your children, may never have been introduced to flame, so burning candles should NEVER be left alone with pets whether someone is in the house or not.
+Punctured batteries can cause dangerous burns to the mouth and esophagus, so avoid leaving these around when powering up Christmas gifts.
+Similarly, your pet, like your children, may never have been introduced to flame, so burning candles should NEVER be left alone with pets, whether someone is in the house or not.

-6. When it comes to New Year’s fireworks, the sounds can be very scary and stressful for pets.
-Place dogs in secure quieter surroundings like bedrooms, utility rooms, or garages during nights where high firework activity is expected.
+7. When it comes to New Year’s Eve fireworks, the sounds can be very scary and stressful for pets.
+Place dogs in secure and quieter surroundings like bedrooms, utility rooms, or garages during nights where high firework activity is expected.
 Even a yard with a high privacy fence may not be enough to contain a terrified pet.
 Take extra precautions by playing soft music to help drown out the noise.
 If Fido or Fluffy is in with the family watching the ball come down, try not to pay special attention to their anxious antics as this will only show them there is cause for concern.
 Instead, remain calm and unconcerned yourself and let your pet take their cue from your easy behavior.
 Remember, though, that your cheers as the ball drops may not be seen as happy to them.
-Best bet is to find your pets a quiet room of their own where they can be safely away from all the noise.
-If you have concerns about your pets anxiety prior to this night, please visit your local veterinarian for consult.
+The best idea is to find your pets a quiet room of their own where they can be safely away from all the noise.
+If you have concerns about your pet's anxiety prior to this night, please visit your local veterinarian for a consult.